dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 - **TO_POST**.
 Data created locally that does not exist in the server yet.
 - **TO_UPDATE**.
 Data modified locally that exists in the server.
 - **UPLOADING**.
 Data is being uploaded.
 If it is modified before receiving any server response, its state is back to `TO_UPDATE`.
 When the server response arrives, its state does not change to `SYNCED`, but it remains in `TO_UPDATE` to indicate that there are local changes.
-- **SENT_BY_SMS**.
-Data is sent by sms and there is no server response yet.
+- **SENT_VIA_SMS**.
+Data is sent via sms and there is no server response yet.
 Some servers do not have the capability to send a response, so this state means that data has been sent, but we do not know if it has been correctly imported in the server or not.
-- **SYNCED_BY_SMS**.
-Data is sent by sms and there is a successful response from the server.
+- **SYNCED_VIA_SMS**.
+Data is sent via sms and there is a successful response from the server.
 - **ERROR**.
 Data that received an error from the server after the last upload.
 - **WARNING**.
 Data that received a warning from the server after the last upload.